rozlynboutin/microbiome_helper/Metagenomics-Tutorial-Summer-School.md

 Throughout the tutorial, there are several questions to ensure that you are understanding the process (and not just copy and pasting).
 You can check the [answer sheet](https://github.com/mlangill/microbiome_helper/wiki/Metagenomics-Summer-School-Tutorial-Answers) after you have answered them yourself.

-We'll be using a subsampled version of the metagenomics dataset from [Schmidt et al. (PLoS ONE 2014)](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0098741) that investigated changes in the oral microbiome associated with oral cancers.
+We'll be using a subsampled version of the metagenomics dataset from [Schmidt et al. (PLoS ONE 2014)](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0098741) that investigated changes in the oral microbiome associated with oral cancers. **Note: since these files have been drastically subsampled they do not represent typical metagenomics raw files.** For instance, many more taxonomic and functional classifications would be output if the full datasets were used.
+However, due to the shallow read depth the running time of the workflow is extremely fast!

 **Authors**: Morgan Langille and Gavin Douglas